Girgias/php-rfcs/array-sort-return-array.md

 would now be falsy rather than `true`.

 ## Unaffected PHP Functionality

+The functions continue to take the first parameter by-reference and do the sorting in-place.

 The sort methods from the SPL `ArrayObject` class are not affected by this change.